majorimi/blazor-components/.github/docs/Notifications.md

 ## `IHtmlNotificationService` service (See [demo app](https://blazorextensions.z6.web.core.windows.net/notifications#htmlnotification))
 Injectable `IHtmlNotificationService` service which is a **wrapper for Notification API** to handle `HTML5 notifications` and `ServiceWorker` Notifications with Custom actions handled by registered Service Worker.

-**NOTE**: in order to show System notifications user Consent is required for the given Website per Browser.
-Also Operating System must allow Notification to show e.g.: Notification center Turned On, Focus assist allowing notifications to shown by the App in the given time, etc...
+**NOTE**: *in order to show system notifications user consent is required for the given website per browser. also operating system must allow notification to show e.g.: notification center turned on, focus assist allowing notifications to shown by the app in the given time, etc...*

 ![HTML5 Notification demo](https://github.com/majorimi/blazor-components-docs/raw/main/github/docs/gifs/Notification_htmlnotification.gif)